The 2007 silver eagles have value as both numismatic coins and as silver bullion. Keep reading to learn more about these coins.

 Total Weight: 1 troy oz.

-To celebrate the 20th anniversary of the American silver eagle series, the US minted several different silver eagles for the year 2006.
-The US minted the 2006 silver eagle with no mint mark, the 2006 W burnished silver eagle, the 2006 W proof silver eagle, and the 2006 P reverse proof silver eagle.
+The US minted the 2007 silver eagle with no mint mark and also the 2007 W burnished silver eagle and 2007 W proof silver eagle.
 The mint mark, when present, can be found on the reverse side of the coin.

 Proof coins are essentially coins that have more detail.
 They are minted on special planchets and it takes longer to produce them.
 Each proof coin originally comes in a US Mint issued velvet box and a certificate of authorization (COA).

-The 2006 W silver eagle with the burnished finish is worth around $85 in uncirculated condition.
+The 2007 W burnished silver eagle is worth around $60 in uncirculated condition.

 The Red Book